 The Japanese garden at the Fort Worth Botanic Garden and a private garden located in the city of Grand Prairie illustrate the range of traditional and contemporary landscape artistry worked into that sprawling canvas.
 The 7.5-acre garden in Fort Worth incorporates both a traditional stroll garden with a water feature and two interpretations of the dry landscape style.
 The Meiners Garden in Grand Prairie is an example of the adaptability of the Japanese garden aesthetic, with its emphasis on responding to the environment in which the garden exists.
 The tea garden and the hill-and-pond garden are seamlessly integrated with the residence in traditional Japanese manner.
 A larger pond garden in the premises is a parallel ongoing project.

 These gardens illustrate how Japanese gardens are always a work in progress.
-On February 10, 11 and 12, the North American Japanese Garden Association (NAJGA) offers a rare opportunity for participants to both shape the future of these gardens and appreciate them through hands-on sessions.
-The sessions include the repair and maintenance of man-made and horticultural elements, the creation of a new water feature, and a day of learning with a focus on the tea garden tradition.
+This past February 10, 11 and 12, the North American Japanese Garden Association (NAJGA) offered a rare opportunity for participants to both shape the future of these gardens and appreciate them through hands-on sessions.
+The sessions included the repair and maintenance of man-made and horticultural elements, the creation of a new water feature, and a day of learning with a focus on the tea garden tradition.

-This regional event is highly recommended for landscape and horticulture professionals in the south and southwestern US with an interest in Japanese garden design, construction and maintenance.
-For garden owners and other enthusiasts, the event provides an instructive inside view of two gardens in evolution that can relate to their own creation / maintenance concerns and garden study.
+For garden owners and other enthusiasts, the event provided an instructive inside view of two gardens in evolution that related to their own creation / maintenance concerns and garden study.

-This event is eligible for CEUs (continuing education units) with the professional organizations cited below.
-You may also check with your respective organizations if the event meets their CEU standards for professional re-certification:
+This event was eligible for CEUs (continuing education units) with the professional organizations cited below.

 DAY 1 - February 10, Friday